How to Get on Spotify Playlists

 Build long-term momentum

 One playlist add is nice; sustained placement comes from being an artist Spotify and curators want to keep featuring.
 Release consistently so you stay in Release Radar, keep your engagement signals healthy (saves and completions, not just plays), and treat each placement as a chance to convert new listeners into followers.
+The artists who keep landing slots also promote their music hard around every release and steadily build a fanbase that shows up on day one.
 Curators also revisit artists who delivered results before, so a track that performs well earns you easier placements next time.
 Think of playlisting as a relationship you build release after release, not a single lucky break.

 A simple playlist plan for every release